-Effective: January 11, 2022Terrebonne General Medical Center strives to provide a caring compassionate environment, recognizing the important role that visitation by family and friends play in our patient’s recovery.
+Effective: March 25, 2022Terrebonne General Health System strives to provide a caring compassionate environment, recognizing the important role that visitation by family and friends play in our patient’s recovery.
 We must balance this with adhering to state guidelines and protecting the health of our patients, staff and community during this pandemic in order to prevent and minimize the risk of spreading COVID 19.
 We encourage the use of phone and video chat as an additional means of communication with our patients to supplement when visiting is limited or not possible.
 We are allowing in person visits and overnight stays, however precautions will be in place to protect patients, families and staff and must be adhered to at all times.

 The following are visitation policies at this time:

-- One person is allowed to remain overnight with the patient provided it does not cause a disruption to patient care.
-The overnight visitor must arrive by 6:00 p.m. and remain in the patient’s room for the duration of the night.
+One person is allowed to remain overnight with the patient provided it does not cause a disruption to patient care.
+The overnight visitor must arrive by 8:00 p.m. and remain in the patient’s room for the duration of the night.
 If they leave the facility at any time during the night, they will not be allowed back in until morning visiting resumes.
-This overnight visitor is counted as one of the two allowed visitors in a 24 hour time frame.

-- Emergency Department: The Emergency Department reserves the right to limit visitation based on operational and situational concerns.
+- Emergency Department - The Emergency Department reserves the right to limit visitation based on operational and situational concerns.
 One person is allowed to be with the patient in the Emergency Department.
-Visitors cannot switch out.
 Should admission be required, they will follow the general inpatient visitation guidelines of the area of admission.
 For patients less than 17 years of age, both parents will be allowed with the patient.
 Emergency Department leadership may make changes to this policy if needed in order to avoid overcrowding if necessary or to accommodate special circumstances.
-Children under the age of 12 shall not be allowed at the bedside unless approved by Emergency Department Leadership Staff.
+Children under the age of 12 shall not be allowed at the bedside unless approved by Emergency Department Leadership.
 No visitor will be allowed with the PEC patient unless ED Leadership determines it in consultation with the ED provider and social services that it is in the patient’s best interest and it is safe to do so.

-- Post-Acute Care Visiting: The Health & Rehabilitation Center/Skilled Nursing: Visitation is encouraged during the following hours Monday through Friday 4:00 PM to 6:00 PM; Saturday 12:00 AM to 6:00 PM; Sunday 9:00 AM to 6:00 PM.
-One visitor at a time can visit.
-Visitors cannot switch out during the visitation periods as per general hospital guidelines.
+- Post-Acute Care Visiting: The Health & Rehabilitation Center/Skilled Nursing: Visitation is encouraged during the following hours Monday through Friday 4:00 PM to 8:00 PM; Saturday 12:00 AM to 8:00 PM; Sunday 9:00 AM to 8:00 PM.
+Two visitors at a time can visit.
+They can switch out during the visitation periods as per general hospital guidelines.
 Should there be stricter guidelines per LDH for SNF, those guidelines will be followed.
 Based on patient and staff needs, these hours may be modified for both Rehab and SNF at Post Acute leadership discretion.
+Although it is recommended that visitation not occur during specified times, such as but not limited to: during therapy, accommodations can be made if resident request this and no other times can arranged.

 - PACU: Visiting shall not be permitted except in specific unusual circumstances, i.e.: inconsolable children, patients requiring long recovery periods or overnight stays.

-- OB Triage: One support person is allowed with the patient in the OB Triage room.
+- OB Triage- Two support persons are allowed with the patient in the OB Triage room.

-- Antepartum Patients: One support person is allowed with the patient at all times.
+- Antepartum- Two support persons are allowed with the patient at all times.

-- Labor and Delivery and Postpartum: (Delivering patients and post-delivery patients): Two support persons will be allowed to stay with the mother 24/7 from admission until delivery.
+Labor and Delivery and Post-Partum- two support persons will be allowed to stay with the mother 24/7 from admission to discharge.
 They both will be allowed to attend delivery, unless otherwise directed by the OB physician.
 In the event of an emergency C-section or epidural/spinal anesthesia administration, visitors shall be required to leave during the procedure.
-Once the patient has delivered, the second person will be required to leave.

-- NICU: Mother and Father are allowed to visit 24/7.
-However, after 6:00 p.m. it is discouraged unless needed for feedings or change in condition.
+- NICU- Mother and Father are allowed to visit 24/7.
+However, after 8:00 p.m. it is discouraged unless needed for feedings or change in condition.
 Times in which visitors may be asked to leave will be during shift change, MD rounds, NICU admits or emergencies.

-Maternal Fetal Medicine- One support person will be allowed with the patient.
+- Maternal Fetal Medicine- Two support persons will be allowed with the patient.

-- Out Patient Pavilion: One visitor may be with the patient in OPP at all times.
+- Out Patient Pavilion: Two visitors may be with the patient in OPP at all times.
 However, the Out Patient Pavilion reserves the right to limit visitation based on operational and situational concerns.

-- Medical Outpatient Testing (Radiology, Lab etc.)- One person will be allowed with the patient during their out-patient testing visit.
+- Medical Outpatient Testing (Radiology, Lab etc.)- Two people will be allowed with the patient during their out-patient testing visit.

 - Must remain in the patient room and not gather in common areas such as waiting rooms.